EducationalTestingService/skll/doc/run_experiment.rst

         Path to directory containing test data files.
 There must be a file for each featureset.

+    **id_col** *(Optional)*
+        If you're using ARFF, CSV, or TSV files, the IDs for each instance are assumed to be in a column with this name.
+If no column with this name is found, the IDs are generated automatically.
+Defaults to "id".

     **label_col** *(Optional)*
         If you're using ARFF, CSV, or TSV files, the class labels for each instance are assumed to be in a column with this name.
 If no column with this name is found, the data is assumed to be unlabelled.
-Defaults to 'y'.
+Defaults to "y".
 For ARFF files only, this must also be the final column to count as the label (for compatibility with Weka).

     **ids_to_floats** *(Optional)*
         If you have a dataset with lots of examples, and your input files have